linux-surface/kernel/Documentation/driver-api/surface_aggregator/overview.rst

 (sometimes also referred to as notifications), sent from EC to host without being a direct response to a previous request.
 We may also refer to requests without response as commands.
-In general, events need to be enabled via one of multiple dedicated commands before they are sent by the EC.
+In general, events need to be enabled via one of multiple dedicated requests before they are sent by the EC.

-See :doc:`ssh` for a more technical protocol documentation.
+See :doc:`ssh` for a more technical protocol documentation and :doc:`internal` for an overview of the internal driver architecture.